Why is this intervention necessary?

-Over the past 29 years, the number of BPS has grown exponentially.
-We started working in 1985, opening 22 one-room schools and providing three years of schooling up to class 3, which was later extended to class 5.
-The main objective of non-formal primary schools is to develop a school model for the underprivileged and primary school dropout children, especially girls, to complete the five-year primary school syllabus in four years.
+Over the past 26 years the number of BRAC primary schools has grown exponentially.
+We started working at this level in 1985 with the opening of 22 one-room schools providing three years of schooling up to Grade III, which was later extended to grade V. The main objective of non-formal primary schools is to develop a school model for the underprivileged/primary school dropout children, especially girls, and to complete the five year primary school syllabus in four years.

-BRAC also works with other development organisations to expand education opportunities for disadvantaged children by partnering with them and providing them with technical and financial support to implement BRAC’s non-formal primary education model with changes as needed.
-These collaboration activities are called education support programmes.
+BRAC also works with other development organisations to expand education opportunities for disadvantaged children through partnering with them and providing them with technical and financial support to implement BRAC’s Non-formal Primary Education model with adaptation as needed.
+These collaboration activities are called Education Support Programmes.

-• The one-teacher school is operated by the same teacher for the same cohort of children for a period of four years and delivers lessons in all subjects
+• The one teacher school is operated by the same teacher for the same cohort of children for the entire period of four years and delivers lessons in all subjects.

-• The school hours are flexible and fixed according to needs
+• The school timings are flexible and are fixed according to needs.

 • Children do not have to pay any fees and there are no long holidays

-• Little or no homework as most of their parents are not capable of assisting them
+• Little homework or no homework as most of their parents are not capable of assisting them

-• Children belonging to ethnic communities receive class lectures and course materials in their own languages up to class 2 so that they can overcome language barriers and cultural gaps
+• Children belonging to ethnic communities receive class lectures and course materials in their own languages up to grade two so that they can overcome language barriers and cultural gaps

-• BRAC develops textbooks and other materials for up to class 3 and government textbooks are used in class 4 and 5
+• BRAC develops textbooks and other materials for up to Grade III and government textbooks are used in Grades IV and V

 • Students are taught about social values and their rights and responsibilities coupled with basic financial education to empower them